 Proprietary trading didn’t die, however, it just moved to different financial institutions.
-Although some hedge funds and other asset management companies still engage in proprietary trading, the term, as most commonly used today, refers to these smaller, independent prop trading firms or “prop shops”.
+Although some hedge funds and other asset management companies still engage in proprietary trading, the term, as most commonly used today, refers to independent prop trading firms.

-These specialized prop trading firms have a large amount of capital that they entrust to traders.
-The firms split any profits with the trader according to a predetermined percentage and cover any losses up to a predetermined limit.
+These specialized prop trading firms have a large amount of capital that they entrust to traders in order to boost their company profits.
+The firms split any profits with the trader according to a predetermined percentage and covers any losses — up to a point.

 Different types of proprietary trading companies

 You have to be very cautious with firms of this ilk.
-Many firms like this profit as much or more from people who continue to fail (as long as they continue paying their monthly fees) than they do from splitting profits.
-Their business is based on recruiting as many new traders as they can and then collecting a monthly fee from those traders for as long as they can.
-In other words, they have no incentive to help guide you to success.
+Many firms like this profit as much or more from people who continue to fail than they do from splitting profits with successful traders.
+Their business is based on recruiting as many new traders as they can, and then finding reasons to cancel their accounts or fail their evaluations.

 Advantages of proprietary trading

-Why split profits with a prop trading firm when you could just keep all of your profits for yourself?
+Why split profits with a prop trading firm when you could just trade your own money and keep all of your profits for yourself?
 Why jump through a bunch of hoops to pass a trading evaluation when your strategy is already a proven winner?

 Although it’s definitely not for everyone, being part of a proprietary trading company has some very distinct advantages.